Optimization of Tree Ensembles: Model

 A decision tree is a model for predicting the dependent variable $Y$ using the independent variable $\Xb$ by checking a collection of \emph{splits}.
 A split is a condition or query on a single independent variable that is either true or false.
 More precisely, for a numeric variable $i$, a split is a query of the form

 for some $a \in \mathbb{R}$.
 For a categorical variable $i$, a split is a query of the form

 where $A \subseteq \Xcal_i$ is a set of levels of the categorical variable.
 The splits are arranged in the form of a tree, with each split node having two child nodes.
 The left child corresponds to the split condition being true, while the right child corresponds to the condition being false.
-To make a prediction for an observation with the independent variable $\Xb$, we start at the split at the root of the tree and check whether $\Xb$ satisfies the split condition; if it is true, we move to the left child, and if it is false, we move to the right child.
-At the new node, one checks the split again, and move again to the corresponding node.
+To make a prediction for an observation with the independent variable $\Xb$, we start at the root of the tree and check whether $\Xb$ satisfies the split condition; if it is true, we move to the left child, and if it is false, we move to the right child.
+At the new node, we check the split again, and move again to the corresponding node.
 This process continues until we reach a leaf of the tree.
 The prediction that we make is the value corresponding to the leaf we have reached.
-An example of a decision tree and a prediction being made is given in Figure~\ref{figure:decision_tree_example}.

 In this paper, we will focus on predictive models that are ensembles or collections of decision trees.
 We assume that there are $T$ trees, where each tree is indexed from 1 to $T$.
 Each tree $t$ has a weight $\lambda_t$, and its prediction is denoted by the function $f_t$; for the independent variable $\Xb$, the prediction of tree $t$ is $f_t(\Xb)$.
 For an observation with independent variable $\Xb$, the prediction of the ensemble of trees is given by